 Modern e-Procurement software fixes the problem created by strict adherence to PO protocol.
 Automation allows your purchasing team to create a digital PO and move from data input, pricing, and through to multi-level authorizations and delivery in quick succession.
 By automating the PO process, you gain digital helpers along the way:

 - email/SMS notifications

 - e-signatures in a single-click

 With automated POs, the purchasing parameters are easy to set up.
 With standardized invoices, the workload for Accounts Payable decreases and rejections also dwindle, saving time.
-The digitized process also means that sensitive vendor data remains safe under the same cybersecurity protection of the e-Procurement system.
+The digitized process also means that sensitive vendor data remains safe under the same cyber security protection of the e-Procurement system.
 Finally, instantaneous re-orders can be programmed and processed ahead of time in the system.
 No more lapses in supply.
-PO automations are a win-win for both parties and do a lot to create strong business relationships with suppliers.
+PO automation is a win-win for both parties and do a lot to create strong business relationships with suppliers.